 I designed this educational game for iPhone and iPad in collaboration with Bolster Learning Systems.
 It teaches “subitizing”: the ability to “instantly see how many” without counting.
 Subitizing is fundamental to the development of young children’s math skills.

 As a one-person company, I deliver high-end custom interactive media at lower cost.
-With my help, your museum can add interactivity to exhibits that would otherwise be static.
+With my help, your museum can add interactivity to smaller exhibits that would otherwise be static.

 I can develop educational games and 3D simulations to run on iPad, Windows touchscreen, VR, or kiosks with custom controllers.
 Request a Proposal

 That the play is the tragedy, ‘Man,’